 It's time to knock this one off your bucket list.

 Emirates operates two flights from the U.S. straight to Europe: Newark (EWR) to Athens (ATH) and New York City (JFK) to Milan (MXP).
-And you can book first class in either route with just 85,000 Chase points each way by transferring them directly to Emirates.
-After spending the $4,000 required to earn the 60,000-point bonus, you should have at least 64,000 points at your disposal.
+And you can book first class on either route with just 102,000 Chase points each way by transferring them directly to Emirates.

-Read our in-depth guide on how to book these Emirates flights to Europe
+Read our in-depth guide on how to book these Emirates flights to Europe!

 Roundtrip to Singapore – or One-Way in Business Class